 Yes, because as pasta cooks, it releases starch into the water.
 Some of that starch clings to the pasta, and makes it stick together after it’s been drained.
 Rinses the macaroni rinses away a lot of the excess starch so it won’t stick together.
 Cold water also helps to stop the cooking process so it won’t get mushy.

 This classic pasta salad is often served with grilled meats, fried chicken, or fish and is a backyard barbecue staple.
 These recipes would pair fabulously:

 - Grilled Chicken Marinade (best for Grilled Chicken Thighs)

 - Grilled Steak Marinade (Delicious on a New York Strip)

 - Slow Cooker Baby Back Ribs

-Store macaroni salad in the refrigerator in a tightly sealed container for up to 5 days.
+How to Store Leftovers: Store salad in the refrigerator in a tightly sealed container for up to 5 days.
 If the salad seems dry, add a couple tablespoons of mayonnaise to moisten it before serving.

 - 4 tablespoons sweet pickle relish

 - 1 cup chopped celery